What Is A Cross Over Toe?

 - Injections: Cortisone injections are strong anti-inflammatory agents to decrease pain, and swelling directly at the toe region.
 Injections only treat the symptoms, and in some cases used in caution (and sparingly), they can further weaken supporting ligaments of the toe(s).

 Cross Over Toe Surgery

 Cross over toes can be surgically fixed.
 Depending on the severity and length of the toe, there are several methods to surgically correct a cross over toe.
-With cross over toe, however, its important to look at the front of the foot as a whole, and consider balancing the foot.
-In order to properly correct a cross over toe, it may be necessary to repair a bunion if the big toe is pushing (or underneath) the second toe.
+With cross over the toe, however, it’s important to look at the front of the foot as a whole, and consider balancing the foot.
+In order to properly correct across over the toe, it may be necessary to repair a bunion if the big toe is pushing (or underneath) the second toe.

 In general, the surgery involves removing a portion of the bone (within the toe) at the contracted joint, relocating the toe at the ball of the foot, and possibly aligning the toe.

 If you’ve been searching for podiatric surgeons for your foot and ankle needs, take time to meet with the Podiatry Group of Georgia.
 Our doctor has the experience and knowledge you need to help your feet and ankles feel their best.
 Give us a call today and set up an appointment for your initial consultation.
 Call us today!
 Cited: Apma.org